henrycraddock/UOCIS322-P2/README.md

 ## Brief description

 This project serves to build understanding of web architecture using Project 1 as a starting point.
-The Flask API is used in Python to facilitate the basic server.
+The Flask framework is used in Python to facilitate the basic server.
 This porject aslo serves as a basic introduction to Docker and its constituent parts like images, containers, and Dockerfiles.

 ### Credits ###